Wave of Prayer

 Lord in your mercy… hear our prayer

-• We join the World Council of Churches in their prayer for the countries of Cyprus, Greece, Türkiye.
+● We join the World Council of Churches in their prayer for the countries of Armenia, Azerbaijan, Georgia.

 Lord in your mercy… hear our prayer